Dennis Edwards

 Baptism is perhaps a more complicated matter, though it shouldn't be.
 We find no certain doctrine in the early church about baptism from the writings of the Church Fathers, those who came after the disciples.
 That is probably the reason there is so much a difference of opinion on the subject.
 There was no clear doctrine left to us by the early Christians.

 During the Reformation period in Europe, Christians killed one another over their differences in their interpretation of how baptism should be done.
 Was it infant baptism, or adult baptism?
-The anabaptists from whom came the Mennonites, the Amish, and others adhered to adult baptism or age of consent baptism.
+The anabaptists from whom came the Mennonites, the Amish, and others, adhered to adult baptism or age of consent baptism.
 The child had to be old enough to confess Christ.

-In the book of Acts 10:44-48, we see that as Apostle Peter preached the gospel the Holy Ghost fell on the Gentiles as he spoke, and they began to speak with tongues as they received the gift of the Holy Ghost.
-After having already received the Holy Ghost, they did the ritualistic baptism.
-See also, Acts 11:15-18.
-In Acts 8;14-19, we see the Apostles laid hands on the new believers who had been baptised in water, but had not received the Holy Ghost.
-It was through the laying on of hands that the Holy Ghost was received in that case.
+In the book of Acts, we see that as Apostle Peter preached the gospel the Holy Ghost fell on the Gentiles as he spoke, and they began to speak with tongues as they received the gift of the Holy Ghost.
+After having already received the Holy Ghost, the new converts were ritualistically baptized.

 "Jesus, himself baptised none, though His disciples did."
 John 4:2.
 Apostle Paul spoke plainly, "I came not to baptise, but to preach the gospel."
 1 Corinthians 1:17.
-As far as Paul was concerned, water baptism was already causing division and he was glad he had only baptised a few.
-Paul was more interested in preaching the gospel which seems to indicate that water baptism was not part of the plan of salvation.
+As far as Apostle Paul was concerned, water baptism was already causing division and he was glad he had only baptised a few.
+Paul was more interested in preaching the gospel, which seems to indicate that water baptism was not part of the plan of salvation.

 0 Comments: